 - Mini-unit studies are generally less than four weeks long.

 - A more comprehensive unit study is generally four to seven weeks long.

 - There aren’t any rules.
-A unit study can last as long as your children have an interest in the subject.
+A unit study can last as long as your children are interested in the subject.

-Project based learning is just what it sounds like.
-Your child is doing a project to learn.
+Project based learning is when a person is doing a project to learn.